MarvinKweyu/CalculateMetric/README.md

 # CalculateMetric
-> Module to perform math operations on calculations stored as strings within a struct
+> An Abacus implementation module to perform math operations on calculations stored as strings within a struct

 ### Run